Palazzo della Ragione, Padua: The frescoes

-In the great hall (il "Salone"), all four walls are entirely occupied by frescoes.
+In the great hall (il Salone), all four walls are entirely occupied by frescoes.
 The decoration consists of more than three hundred different scenes divided into two sections: the upper area, dating back to the fifteenth century, contains scenes that develop over three levels and shows that each month of the year corresponds to certain signs of the zodiac, trades and character traits.
 The lower area is less densely decorated and contains parts of the 14th-century frescoes.
-These are probably connected to the frescoes in the upper zone.
-Yet it is to consider that they were painted according to the functions of the different spaces in which the hall was divided.
+These are probably related to the frescoes in the upper zone, though it should be taken into consideration that they were painted according to the functions of the different spaces in which the hall was divided.
 For example, there are frescoes separated by traces left by the tribunal benches which once lined the walls, and by symbols associated with them.
-This is a reminder of the original function of the Palazzo della Ragione: law courts.
+This is a reminder of the original function of the Palazzo della Ragione as a court of law.

 On the southern wall is a relief showing a golden sun.
 At midday, a ray of sunlight passes through its mouth and strikes the floor along a meridan line.
 This feature was created by Bortolomeo Ferracina in 1761.